accesspc/AWS-WebChecks/README.md

 * "dynamodb_namespace": DynamoDB Namespace
 * "sns_topic_alarm_arn": SNS topic for ALARM notifications
 * "sns_topic_ok_arn": SNS topic for OK notifications (usually the same, can be other or empty[TBD])

+## TBD
+* lambda snsToSlack deployment script
+* If config fields are empty
+* Make it totally serverless - not quite possible due to nagios-plugins/check_http package/file